Open-MBEE/exec-ve/README.md

       grunt server

-* . . .to build a proxied service.  "hostnameurl" is the key from the angular-mms-grunt-servers.json.
-Its value is the server's base url that you would like the proxy to forward requests to:
+* . . .to build a proxied service in develop mode with default configuration:

-      grunt server:hostnameurl
+      grunt server:docker

 * . . .to build and bundle the app in production mode as well as launching a web server locally and a proxy:

       grunt release

+* . . .to build and bundle the app in production mode as well as launching a webserver locally with default configuration:

+      grunt release:docker

-* . . .to builid and bundle the app in production mode as well as launching a webserver locally and a psroxy, where the server url pertains to a different url you want.
-Make sure that "hostnameurl" exists in the angular-mms-grunt-servers.json:
+* . . .to build and bundle the app with a custom configuration in dev/production mode as well as launching a webserver locally (defaults to `example`):

-      grunt release:hostnameurl
+      grunt <server/release>:docker --env=<env_file_name>

 * . . .to build and bundle the app in production modes, generate documentation and publish the final artifact to Artifactory: